-The Master of Interior Design encompasses research, theory, professional concerns, current technology, and design application.
+The Master of Interior Design (a post-professional degree) encompasses research, theory, professional concerns, current technology, and design application.

 Master of Interior Design students join architecture students in the “Critical Practice Studio” course that brings in a significant design practitioner to lead your experience.
 You will conclude the program with a two-semester design project or thesis.
 It also incorporates an Educational Praxis course to prepare you for the possibility of a career in interior design education.